Indian online tutoring platform Vedantu raises $100 million – TechCrunch

 Earlier this month, Unacademy acquired PrepLadder, another online learning startup, for $50 million.
 Days later it also acquired a majority stake in Mastree.
 TechCrunch reported last month that Byju’s was in talks to acquire Doubtnut.

 “Online learning adoption in India is at an all-time high setting a new benchmark for the rest of the world.
 As we continue to focus on driving high-growth ventures, our investment in Vedantu marks our entry into the Indian EdTech market.
 This move underlines our strategy to partner with companies that are strategically positioned for high growth & scale.
-We are excited to partner Vedantu in their next stage of growth,” said Rahul Kishore, Managing Director at Coatue, in a statement.
+We are excited to partner Vedantu in their next stage of growth,” said Rahul Kishore, managing director at Coatue, in a statement.

 Vedantu, which last month invested $2 million in InstaSolv, a startup that operates an app to help students clear their doubts, is open to investing in more startups as well, said Krishna.

 The fresh capital Vedantu has raised, he said, will be deployed to expand to new categories and reach more students, especially in smaller towns and cities of India.
-Tiger Global, and other existing investors GGV Capital, Omidyar, and Westbridge Capital also participated in the new round.
+Existing investors Tiger Global, GGV Capital, Omidyar and Westbridge Capital also participated in the new round.
 Accel and Tiger Global are among the earliest investors in Vedantu.